-- GA DNR is responsible for setting and enforcing regulations for hunting whitetail deer - Deer season starts in early Fall (September) and runs until mid-Winter (early January).
-The season occurs during the time of year where all fawns that were born in the Spring are now old enough to survive on their own and the removal of mature deer will not negatively impact the overall health of the herd.
+Georgia Department of Natural Resources (GA DNR) is responsible for setting and enforcing regulations for hunting white-tailed deer.

+Deer season starts in early Fall (September) and runs until mid-Winter (mid-January).
+The season occurs during the time of year where all fawns that were born in the Spring are old enough to survive on their own and the removal of mature deer will not negatively impact the overall health of the herd.